modcomlearning/MediLab/README.md

 ```

 Step 4

 In this Step update your Login done earlier in Step 2, On the Login we will only Update where the Password validation returns
 True, See an updated Login.
-Updated code is 0n line 625 - 631.
-That is Generated JWT Token upon successful Login.
+Code to Update on Signin is between **TODO** Comment.
 ```
 class MemberSignin(Resource):
     def post(self):